What outdoor activities can I participate in with spinal stenosis?

-When living with spinal stenosis, it might seem like you can’t do anything without exacerbating your condition, including simply enjoying the outdoors.
-However, there are many outdoor activities you can partake in without making your pain and other symptoms worse.
+When living with spinal stenosis, a narrowing of the spinal canal, it might seem like you can’t do anything without exacerbating your condition, including simply enjoying the outdoors.
+However, there are many outdoor activities described in the following article that you can partake in without making your condition worse.

-While the extent of your activity should be based exclusively on your particular condition, and you should always check with your physician before trying new exercises, some less-intense options include:
+Spinal stenosis can result in debilitating symptoms such as back pain, numbness, tingling and weakness in your legs, so it may be difficult to engage in certain types of physical activity.
+While the extent of your activity should be based exclusively on your particular condition, and you should always check with your doctor before trying new exercises, some less-intense options include:

-- Picnicking – Eating al fresco is a great way to spend time outside when the weather is nice.
+- Picnicking.
+Eating outside is a great way to spend time outside when the weather is nice.
 Spread a blanket in a local park or take advantage of picnic tables.
 You don’t have to make a giant meal, either.
-Just some sandwiches, fruit and water make a satisfying and lightweight treat.
+Some sandwiches, fruit and water make a satisfying and lightweight treat.

-- Reading – Whether in a hammock, lawn chair or lounge, reading is a perfect activity for those with spinal stenosis because it allows you to enjoy fresh air without risk of overexerting yourself.
-A café with outdoor seating or a park are two especially pleasant places to read because they allow for “people watching” as well.
+- Reading.
+Whether in a hammock, lawn chair or lounge, reading is a perfect activity for those with spinal stenosis because it allows you to enjoy fresh air without the risk of overexerting yourself.

+At Laser Spine Institute, we have helped more than 75,000 patients find relief from chronic neck and back pain, setting us apart as the leader in minimally invasive spine surgery.
 For more minimally intensive activities that can be enjoyed outside, details about treatment for spinal stenosis and information on the minimally invasive spine procedures offered at Laser Spine Institute, contact us.
-We’ll conduct a review of your MRI or CT scan and let you know if you’re a candidate for one of our minimally invasive procedures.